Chat with us in Facebook Messenger. Find out what's happening in the world as it unfolds.

 CNN Insider Guides are thoroughly checked for accuracy.
 Given the fluid nature of the travel industry, however, some listings may fall out of date before guides can be updated.
 The best practice is to confirm current information on official websites before making plans to visit any business or attraction.

-Home to two million, Cuba's beguiling capital city resembles a Hollywood stage set, once glamorous, now patina'd by age, but still with plenty of action for travelers wondering what to do in Havana.
+Home to 2 million, Cuba's beguiling capital city resembles a Hollywood stage set, once glamorous, now with an aged patina, but still with plenty of action for travelers wondering what to do in Havana.

 Welcome to communism, Caribbean style.
 Socialism and sensuality.